Volitia at The Shirley Fiterman Art Center, NYC

 Gracias a todos los que se acercaron a la iglesia del convento de San Luis de Vélez Blanco a la inauguración de Double Self Split de Melissa Marks.
 Fue un evento muy especial, gracias al pueblo por su entusiasmo y cálida acogida.

-Gracias a Joya: arte + ecología, el Ayuntamiento de Vélez Blanco y la Consejería de Cultura de la Junta de Andalucía por hacerlo posible.
+Joya: arte + ecología, el Ayuntamiento de Vélez Blanco y la Consejería de Cultura de la Junta de Andalucía por hacerlo posible.

 "Double Self Split": key dates